agardnerIT/killercoda_tutorials/tekton/step1.md

 The **Editor** tab can be used as a file browser.

+New tabs can be opened by clicking the "+" button.

 ## Create and run a basic Task

 A Task, represented in the API as an object of kind Task, defines a series of Steps that run sequentially to perform logic that the Task requires.
 Every Task runs as a pod on the Kubernetes cluster, with each step running in its own container.